kiwi-lemongrass/DSE3101-Enhancing-Urban-Transport/README.md

 ## 4. Main Objectives
-1.Analyze public transport availability and accessibility across different regions in Singapore and look for gaps in services provided currently with the aid of interactive visualization //
+1.Analyze public transport availability and accessibility across different regions in Singapore and look for gaps in services provided currently with the aid of interactive visualization \
-Identify factors that have significant weightage to improving connectivity eg. network density, service frequency, intermodal connectivity, travel time, reliability, etc
+2.Identify factors that have significant weightage to improving connectivity eg. network density, service frequency, intermodal connectivity, travel time, reliability, etc \
-Identify commuter hubs and areas with high development potential based on transport connectivity.
+3.Identify commuter hubs and areas with high development potential based on transport connectivity.\
-Provide recommendations for urban planning and development based on public transport accessibility.
+4.Provide recommendations for urban planning and development based on public transport accessibility.\
-Propose new routes or modifications to existing routes to improve coverage and reduce congestion.
+5.Propose new routes or modifications to existing routes to improve coverage and reduce congestion.

 ## 5. Definition of Success